Home Compare APG vs ENR.DE

 Valuation

-On valuation, APi Group Corporation ranks near the top of the group; Siemens Energy AG sits in the weaker half.
+The same broad pattern appears on valuation: APi Group Corporation ranks near the top of the group, while Siemens Energy AG stays in the weaker half.

 APG